jimken123/jimken123.github.io/_pages/then.md

 [/mananamanana blog](https://mananamanana.wordpress.com) - from 2008 to 2011 I ran the MananaManana blog, and it's still up there on WordPress.

-[/grand canyon](https://mananamanana.com/grandcanyon/)in 2009 we did a two-week, self-supported oar raft trip on the Grand Canyon of the Colorado River.
+[/grand canyon](https://mananamanana.com/grandcanyon/) in 2009 we did a two-week, self-supported oar raft trip on the Grand Canyon of the Colorado River.
 This is the photo gallery from that epic adventure.

 [/dublinopinion blog](https://dublinopinion.mananamanana.com/) - I was a contributor to the wide-ranging Dublin Opinion blog from 2006 to 2010, talking mostly about gigs and music.
 I retrieved my content from the wayback machine.